-Moore Haven Junior-Senior High School is located in Moore Haven, Florida, a small, rural town on the southwestern shore of Lake Okeechobee, the second largest fresh water lake in the United States.
+Moore Haven Middle-High School is located in Moore Haven, Florida, a small, rural town on the southwestern shore of Lake Okeechobee, the second largest fresh water lake in the United States.
 Nearly half of our students are bussed in from the outlying communities of Muse, Ortona, Palmdale, Crescent Acres, Horseshoe Acres, Hendry Isles, North LaBelle, Lakeport, Buckhead Ridge, and the Brighton Seminole Indian Reservation.
 We have a culturally diverse population that includes Native Americans, Hispanics, African Americans, and Caucasians.

 The school has been in existence since 1968.
 Before that time it shared the same campus with the elementary school and housed grades 1-12.
 It was known as Moore Haven School.
 In 1967 a new school was built for the elementary grades, including the addition of kindergarten classes.
 Booker T. Washington School in Washington Park was closed and Moore Haven Junior-Senior High School became the only secondary school in the county.
 Today, it houses grades 7-12.
 In addition, to classrooms and office buildings, the campus includes an auditorium which seats the entire student body, a gymnasium, and a football field with a six-lane track.
 Baseball and softball field complexes are within walking distance of the campus.